mgsosna/mattsosna.com/_posts/careers/2020-12-15-DS-transition-3.md

 A model is a simplified representation of the real world.
 If the model is *too simple*, it will represent neither the training data nor the real world (underfit).
 If it's *too complex*, on the other hand, it will describe the data it's trained on but won't generalize to the real world (overfit).

 Think of a model as the underlying "rules" converting inputs to outputs.
-Going back to our ["sleep and study model"]({{  site.baseurl  }}/DS-transition-2/#regression) from the last post, let's say we have a model that converts the hours a student 1) studies and 2) sleeps into an exam score.
+Going back to our ["sleep and study" model]({{  site.baseurl  }}/DS-transition-2/#regression) from the last post, let's say we have a model that converts the hours a student 1) studies and 2) sleeps into an exam score.
 We can make the model more accurate if we start including features like 3) whether the student ate breakfast and 4) if they like the teacher.

 But the more features we have, the more data we need to accurately calculate each feature's contribution to input vs. output, *especially if the features aren't perfectly independent.* In fact, [researchers have estimated](https://academic.oup.com/bioinformatics/article/21/8/1509/249540) that when we have correlated features, our model shouldn't have more than $$\sqrt{n}$$ features in our model (where *n* is the number of observations).
 Unless you have data on dozens or hundreds of students, this drastically cuts down on the number of features your model should have.

 When we pack our model with correlated features like *hours of sleep yesterday* and *hours of sleep two days ago*, we squeeze out some extra accuracy in describing our data, but we also steadily create a picture like the top right, where our model doesn't translate well to the real world.
 To combat this, we need to employ techniques like [feature selection](https://machinelearningmastery.com/feature-selection-with-real-and-categorical-data/), [k-fold cross validation](https://machinelearningmastery.com/k-fold-cross-validation/), [regularization](https://explained.ai/regularization/index.html), and [information criteria](https://www.sciencedirect.com/science/article/abs/pii/S0167947313002776).
 These techniques enable us to create the most parsimonious representation of the real world, based on only the most informative features.

 ## Concluding thoughts
 This post covered what I call the "analytics" side of data science $-$ the code you write when you're manipulating and analyzing data.
-These are skills that enable incredible precision, speed, and reproducibility with extracting insights from data.
+These are skills that enable precision, speed, and reproducibility with extracting insights from data.
 From rearranging data in `pandas`, to visualizing it in `matplotlib` and training a model in `sklearn`, we now have some core skills for crunching any data that comes our way.
 And by leaving a trail of code, any analysis we write can be examined more closely and repeated by others $-$ or even ourselves in the future.

 The next post will go into the software engineering side of data science, which involves code you write *outside* of actually working with the data.
 Consider the engineering skills as [everything but the drill](#machine-learning) in our drilling machine example.
 Together with the skills from this post, you'll be well-equipped to join teams of data scientists and start contributing meaningfully.
 See you in the next post!